MeltwaterArchive/makenew-koa-service/README.md

 ## License

-This npm package is Copyright (c) 2016-2017 Meltwater Group.
+This service is Copyright (c) 2016-2017 Meltwater Group.

 ## Warranty